 - John Byrne's Alpha Flight did a variation; all eight team-members were in the first four issues, but after that, each story until #11 was a solo story. #s2-11 ('cept 4) also had back-up features showing the origins of each character.

 - This is how the original X-Men got together, but it's only revealed in flashbacks.
 Professor Xavier recruited Cyclops, who in turn recruited Iceman.
 Together, they met Angel, and then the Beast.
-We see Jean Grey join them in their very first issue.
+We see Jean Grey (who had been privately tutored by Xavier up until then) join them in their very first issue.

 - Samurai 7 did this.
 Then again, Seven Samurai did it first.

 - Stop Making Sense is probably the only concert film that does this.
-The members of Talking Heads come out one at a time, followed by all the backup musicians.
+The members of Talking Heads come out one at a time, one person per song, followed by all the backup musicians during the fifth song.
 At the same time, the stage is being assembled behind them as they play.

 - The Wizard of Oz.
 We don't even have to tell you which order Dorothy meets her traveling companions.
 You already know.